 Merical’s hope is for the riders and their families to be as passionate about Jesus, he said, quoting Acts 20:24.

-“I have to say, there is no question, none whatsoever, no doubt at all, that God gave us this ministry.
-That’s what we want people to know, about the love and the grace of God and what Jesus did for them in dying on the cross for their sins so they might have life eternal.
+“I have to say, there is no question … that God gave us this ministry.
+That’s what we want people to know — about the love and the grace of God and what Jesus did for them in dying on the cross for their sins so they might have life eternal.
 That verse seems to really sum up what our hope and desires are for our track family,” Merical said.

 He and his wife Dawn left full-time ministry to become “missionaries” to the motorcycle world, and are dependent on donations.
 In the offseason Merical holds Facebook chapel services and records a now-top-20-ranked podcast called, “Raceline Podcast,” suggested by his daughter Brittany.
 For more information visit RacelineMinistry.com.